saile515/templtr/README.md

 * Create template files in `/pages`, template files are like normal html files, but with curly brackets surrounding dynamic content.
 * Create a directory in `/content` with the same name as the template (without .html).
 * Fill the directory with a `.json` file for each page.
 The filename will be the slug when built.
-* The JSON files should have all dynamic attributes within them.
 * Run `templtr build <outdir>` to build the html files.

 ### Example: